Nduta-E/KamiLimu/README.md

 # KamiLimu
 # KamiLimu Month Three - Creative Showcase

-This project is a creative frontend website designed to showcase my learnings from **Month Three of the KamiLimu mentorship program**.
-It includes interactive animations, page transitions, and stylish visuals built using HTML, CSS, and JavaScript.
+This is a creative frontend website designed to showcase my learnings from **Month Three of the KamiLimu mentorship program**.
+It includes animations, transitions and visuals built using HTML, CSS, and JavaScript.

 ## Features